Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Existence of null edge vectors on reducible networks

 where the sum runs on all directed paths $F$ starting at $e$ and ending at $b_j$ and $\sigma(e, b_j)$ is the same for all $F$s.
 In particular (\ref{eq:edge_parity}) holds for all edges of Le-networks representing points in irreducible positroid cells. \end{theorem}

-\begin{proof} By definition a PBDTP graph does not possess internal sources or sinks.
-Let $e\in {\mathcal N}$ be an internal edge and let $b_j$ be a boundary sink such that there exists a directed path $P$ starting at $e$ and ending at $b_j$.
+\begin{proof} Let $e\in {\mathcal N}$ be an internal edge and let $b_j$ be a boundary sink such that there exists a directed path $P$ starting at $e$ and ending at $b_j$.
 In order to prove (\ref{eq:edge_parity}), we need to show that $\mbox{wind}(F)+\mbox{int}(F)$ has the same parity for all directed paths from $e$ to $b_j$.
-Thanks to acyclicity, the latter statement follows adapting its proof for boundary edges in Corollary \ref{cor:bound_source} and the observation that there exists a boundary source $b_i$ and a directed path $P_0$ from $b_i$ to $e$ such that any other directed path ${\tilde P}$ from $e$ to $b_j$ has a finite number of edges in common with $P$ and no edge in common with $P_0$.
-Therefore
+Acyclicity and the absence of internal sources or sinks implies that there exists a directed path $P_0$ starting at a boundary source $b_i$ to $e$.
+Due to acyclicity, $P_0$ has no common edges with $P$ except $e$.
+Moreover, any other directed path ${\tilde P}$ from $e$ to $b_j$ may have a finite number of edges in common with $P$ and has no edge in common with $P_0$ except $e$.